Importing machinery

 If you import a machine from a country outside the EEA, you have certain responsibilities.
 You must be familiar with the applicable directives.
 And you verify that:

-• the user manual is present in the right language.
+- the user is present in the right language.

 Keep the manufacturer's EC Declaration of Conformity.
 For more information, visit the page for importers on the website of the European Commission.

-Please note: Do you import machinery from outside the EEA and put them on the market under your own name?
+Please note: Do you import machines from outside the EEA and put them on the market under your own name?
 Then you take on the role and obligations of the manufacturer.

 Distributor